 OP had to wait until 2007 for the Oltrepò Pavese Metodo Classico DOCG.
 This designation is only for sparkling wine made by the traditional method, and under the rules, Pinot Nero is the dominant grape variety.
 There are just 133 hectares of vines in this DOCG; carving out the best from the DOC.

 There are two main categories within the DOCG.
 Firstly, with the “classic method”, the Pinot Nero content must be at least 70%.
-Secondly, there is the “classic method Pinot Nero” where the Pinot Nero content has a higher minimum of 85%.
+Secondly, the “classic method Pinot Nero” where the Pinot Nero content has a higher minimum of 85%.
 The Pinot Nero is either vinified white or rosé.
-Importantly, the use of the word “spumante” is not allowed, the intention being to direct the focus on the Metodo Classico production, because fizz made by the Charmat/Martinotti method is not allowed either.
+Importantly, the use of the word “spumante” is not allowed.
+The intention is to direct the focus on the Metodo Classico production because the Charmat/Martinotti method’s fizz is not allowed either.
 Chardonnay, Pinot Grigio and Pinot Bianco can be included in these DOCG wines, but in practice, the best examples tend to be solely Pinot Nero.

 As for maturation, the DOCG rules stipulate a minimum of 15 months on the lees for an NV, and 24 months for vintage-dated (Millesimato) wines.
 There’s also a Consorzio designation that can be used for Pinot Noir Rosé called Cruasé, where the minimum ageing is 18 months.
 A lower-pressure “cremant” style is only allowable as an option for Rosé.**